 Privacy Architecture

-An in-depth analysis of the Zero-Knowledge security model and local-first execution environment that defines the 2026 industrial standard for data privacy.
+An in-depth analysis of the Zero-Knowledge security model and local-first execution environment that defines modern standards for data privacy.

 Edge-State Processing